archive-of-now/archive-of-now.github.io/_essays/adaptive-reflective-loop.md

 ---
+featured: true
-title: "Toward Ethical Cognitive Engagement: The Adaptive Reflective Loop (ARL)"
+title: "The Adaptive Reflective Loop (ARL)"
-description: "A policy brief outlining the Adaptive Reflective Loop (ARL) — a framework for ethical AI engagement that prioritizes autonomy over retention."
+description: "A brief introduction to ARL — a design pattern for cognitive systems that strengthens user agency and aligns with behavioral science."
 ---

 *Policy Brief*